“And this is my second girlfriend”

 Tomorrow, start by smiling to one stranger.
 Just one!
 The next day to two people.
 Then three.
 Then four.
 Until after ten days you’ve smiled to ten new people in a day.

 The next day – say “Hi” to one stranger.
 Then to two, three,… etcetera.
 Use this training regiment with:

 - Asking people for the time

 - Introducing yourself and having a small conversation

-Slowly but steadily get your social skills in top shape.
-Use these little exercises so you can more easily apply all of the lessons above.
-By all means, start applying this, nobody is going to do it for you.
-But I hope these tips will give you the courage to start.
+Slowly but steadily get your social muscles in top shape.
+Use these little exercises, so you can more easily apply all the lessons above.
+I hope these tips will give you the courage to start.
 Let me know how it goes!